 Previewed 21 October 1980, Opened 29 October 1980, Closed 3 January 1981 at the Arts Theatre

 Kenneth Williams played the role of 'Inspector Truscott' in Peter Wood's 1965 Premiere of the comedy in Cambridge.
-At the Lyric studio when John Malcolm was unwell, Williams played the role again - but just for one performances.
+At the Lyric studio when John Malcolm was unwell, Williams stepped in and played the role again at the Lyric Studio, but just for one performances.

 1st West End Revival 1984